hornc/CTBASIC/README.md

 1) Byte strings can be encoded and recognised within the datastring:
    * 8 bit bytes are encoded within a 10 bit dataframe with a start-bit `1` and end-bit `0`.
-   * A string is a series of 10-bit frames begining with the ASCII `STX` character (0x02), and terminated by the `ETX` character (0x03).
+   * A string is a series of 10-bit frames begining with the [ASCII C0](https://en.wikipedia.org/wiki/C0_and_C1_control_codes) `STX` character (0x02), and terminated by the `ETX` character (0x03).
    * When a valid string is completed, (i.e. the stop-bit `0` of the `ETX` is appended to the right of the datastring) the complete string is sent to output.

 2) Output is a serial byte-stream, with flexible destinations.
-   * The CTBASIC language has drawing commands which when compiled produce serial byte output that can be recongised by Tektronix 4010/4 compatible terminals.
+   * The CTBASIC language has drawing commands which when compiled produce serial byte output that can be recognised by [Tektronix 4010/4](https://en.wikipedia.org/wiki/Tektronix_4010) compatible terminals.
    * Non-graphical serial terminals are also intended to be supported for character output.
    * Other byte-based output targets are also a possibility (e.g. audio, serial input to other devices).